ThomasDeLange/ADS-Course/README.md

 Welcome!

-Per week write with the videos and make my own versions of the code provided.
-That also includes the exersises that they leave in the videos.

-Per week there is also an assignment, wich i wil upload here when i'm finished.
+This are my implementations and clients of the datastructures and algorithms discussed in the Princeton course.